NVIDIA/cutlass/media/docs/cute/02_layout_algebra.md

 // @post compatible(layout_b, layout<1>(result))
 ```

 Because `A` is always compatible with mode-0 of the result and `B` is always compatible with mode-1 of the result, if we made `A` and `B` the same rank then we could "reassociate" like-modes after the product.
-That is, the "col" mode in `A` could be combined with the "col" mode in `B` and the "row" mode in `A` could be combined with the "row" mode in `B`, etc.
+That is, the "column" mode in `A` could be combined with the "column" mode in `B` and the "row" mode in `A` could be combined with the "row" mode in `B`, etc.

 This is exactly what `blocked_product` and `raked_product` do and it is why they are called rank-sensitive.
 Unlike other CuTe functions that take `Layout` arguments, these care about the top-level rank of the arguments so that each mode can be reassociated after the `logical_product`.